tldr-pages/tldr/pages/linux/pw-cli.md

 > The PipeWire Command Line Interface.
 > More information: <https://docs.pipewire.org/page_man_pw_cli_1.html>.

-- List all nodes (sinks and sources) along with their IDs:
+- Print all nodes (sinks and sources) along with their IDs:

 `pw-cli list-objects Node`